FlockyChou/vtubing.info/building-your-brand/conceptualizing-a-character.md

 I recommend watching the video above by Squiiji on what makes a character design memorable for some general advice when trying to come up with a design.

 **Key Takeaways:**
-1. **Color Palette:** If you have a primary color in mind, you can utilize tools like [Adobe Color](https://color.adobe.com/) or [Coolors](https://coolors.co/) (slight epilepsy warning on your first time using Coolers!) to find a color palette, as recommended in the video.
+1. **Color Palette:** If you have a primary color in mind, you can utilize tools like [Adobe Color](https://color.adobe.com/) or [Coolors](https://coolors.co/) (slight epilepsy warning on your first time using Coolers!) to find a color palette.
 2. **Silhouette:** Having a strong silhouette will allow people to identify your character more easily.
 3. **Complexity & Clarity:** The balance between being detailed enough to be interesting but not so busy that it's distracting.
     1. Will your design hold up if someone is watching on their phone?